michaelb/sniprun/README.md

 This: [vscode-code-runner](https://github.com/formulahendry/vscode-code-runner) but sniprun is an attempt to make the same kind of plugin for Neovim, and more feature-complete.
 Actually, it already is (more complete, more extendable).

-All [quickrun](https://github.com/thinca/vim-quickrun/blob/master/autoload/quickrun.vim) derivatives, but they are all different in the way they always all execute your entire file.
+- [quickrun](https://github.com/thinca/vim-quickrun) derivatives, but they are all different in the way they always all execute your entire file.
+The limitation to a single bash/vimscript command to compile and execute looks suboptimal to me.

-The [replvim](https://gitlab.com/HiPhish/repl.nvim) project, [vim-ipython-cell](https://github.com/hanschen/vim-ipython-cell) [codi](https://github.com/metakirby5/codi.vim) as well as [neoterm](https://github.com/kassio/neoterm) and [vim-slime](https://github.com/jpalardy/vim-slime) can also be used in such a way, though they are only working with languages that have a REPL.
+- [replvim](https://gitlab.com/HiPhish/repl.nvim) project, [vim-ipython-cell](https://github.com/hanschen/vim-ipython-cell) [codi](https://github.com/metakirby5/codi.vim) as well as [neoterm](https://github.com/kassio/neoterm) and [vim-slime](https://github.com/jpalardy/vim-slime) can also be used in such a way, though they are only working with languages that have a REPL.
-[vimcmdline](https://github.com/jalvesaq/vimcmdline) is a close contender and so is / will be [conjure](https://github.com/Olical/conjure), but they do things differently enough I made sniprun instead.
+- [vimcmdline](https://github.com/jalvesaq/vimcmdline) is a close contender and so is / will be [conjure](https://github.com/Olical/conjure),and more recently [dash](https://github.com/jbyuki/dash.nvim) but they do things differently enough I made sniprun instead.

-And many more projects, somewhat similar, but never quite, that I didn't notice or wanted to include.
+And many more projects, somewhat similar, but never quite, that I didn't like, notice, and I'm apologizing for not including yours if you want so but it's very long already.

 ​